-Pharmacies buy medicines from wholesalers and sometimes directly from manufacturers.
-After purchasing these medications, pharmacies must safely store and dispense these medications to patients.
-Manufacturers create drugs and sell them wholesale to wholesalers, who in turn sell drugs to pharmacies.
+Pharmacies have the option to purchase medications from wholesalers or directly from manufacturers.
+After obtaining these drugs, pharmacies must ensure that they are safely stored and dispensed to patients.
+Manufacturers create drugs and sell them in bulk to wholesalers, who then sell them to pharmacies.
 In this process, wholesalers use complex logistics and packaging methods to receive and deliver medicines on time and in good condition.

-In doing so, these companies essentially bypass the entire supply chain.
-Patients no longer have to go to a doctor, payer, PBM, wholesaler and pharmacy to receive these generic drugs, but can use a single application to receive and complete a subscription.
-The pharmaceutical supply chain is extremely complicated in its current form.
+This way, they are able to bypass the entire supply chain.
+Patients no longer need to go through a doctor, payer, PBM, wholesaler and pharmacy to get generic drugs, but can use a single application to receive and complete a subscription.
+The pharmaceutical supply chain is highly complex in its current form.
 Supply chain intermediaries, wholesalers, PBMs, pharmacies and payers benefit from a combination of scale and opacity.

-The objective of this study is to evaluate the consultation practice of this innovative trend that allows patients to bypass conventional pharmacies and receive medications directly from pharmaceutical companies.
-PBA Health is dedicated to helping independent pharmacies achieve their full potential on the purchasing side of their business.
-Nightengale said pharmacies should look for a wholesaler with the same priorities as them, such as focusing on positive patient outcomes, a great customer experience, and a healthy business.
-And, wholesalers generally believe that pharmacies are doing well enough that they don't need better prices, he said.
+The aim of this study is to assess the consultation practice of this innovative trend that allows patients to bypass traditional pharmacies and obtain medications directly from pharmaceutical companies.
+PBA Health is devoted to helping independent pharmacies reach their full potential on the purchasing side of their business.
+Nightengale said pharmacies should look for a wholesaler that shares their priorities, such as focusing on positive patient outcomes, providing an excellent customer experience, and having a healthy business.
+Additionally, wholesalers usually think that pharmacies are doing well enough that they don't need better prices, he said.

-Founded and owned by pharmacists, PBA Health serves independent pharmacies with group purchasing services, contract negotiations with wholesalers, proprietary purchasing tools, and more.
-Nightengale said pharmacies should be confident that being loyal to their purchase agreement will maximize their discounts, and recommends taking full advantage of refunds in their contract.
+Founded and owned by pharmacists, PBA Health provides independent pharmacies with group purchasing services, contract negotiations with wholesalers, proprietary purchasing tools, and more.
+Nightengale said pharmacies should be confident that sticking to their purchase agreement will maximize their discounts, and recommends taking full advantage of refunds in their contract.
 Pharmacy personnel types were documented as pharmacists, pharmacy technicians, operators, or customer service representatives.
 We identified the lack of proper counseling for patients who receive their medications directly from manufacturers through mail-order pharmacies.